SopiMlab/DeepLearningWithAudio/04_ganspacesynth/README.md

 # GANSpaceSynth

-Magenta's [GANSynth](https://magenta.tensorflow.org/gansynth) produces novel sounds, but offers limited control of the generation process. the user can specify pitch, but timbre is determined by a latent vector in a high-dimensional space that is challenging to navigate.
+Magenta's [GANSynth](https://magenta.tensorflow.org/gansynth) produces novel sounds, but offers limited control of the generation process.
+The user can specify pitch, but timbre is determined by a latent vector in a high-dimensional space that is challenging to navigate.

-it is possible to sample random latent vectors to obtain a variety of timbres, and to interpolate between them to morph from one timbre to another. we look into some ways to allow more human input into the generation.
+It is possible to sample random latent vectors to obtain a variety of timbres, and to interpolate between them to morph from one timbre to another.
+We look into some ways to allow more human input into the generation.

 ## Hallucinations